 Public speakers, actors, teachers, sergeant-majors, singers: in time voice over-use can exhaust Lung Qi, making them susceptible to this syndrome.

 Smoking eventually weakens your lungs, and your Lung energy then can’t support your Spleen energy.
 You cough, you get tense more easily, you worry more and gradually your energy decreases.

 Not just smoking tobacco does this, but inhaling bad air, air that is full of dust and chemicals and pathogens also damages our lungs.

 Eventually habitual smokers find they can only take a full breath when smoking, so dependent are they on tobacco.
 Gradually they become asthmatic.

-If we don't eat enough of the right foods, and we do eat too many of foods that damage health, our Spleen cannot supply the Blood needed to keep us healthy.
+If we don’t eat enough of the right foods, and we eat too many wrong foods that damage health, our Spleen cannot supply the Blood needed to keep us healthy.
 Read Nutrition.